 Fowey, a picturesque protected anchorage, is only minutes by tender from the ship into the town center.
 (Albert Quay)

-What a sight to see these enormous ships come through the narrow harbour entrance, turn in the middle of the river and be pulled upstream to their mooring, the commercial jetties are concealed by a natural bend in the river.
+What a sight to see these enormous ships come through the narrow harbor entrance, turn in the middle of the river and be pulled upstream to their mooring, the commercial jetties are concealed by a natural bend in the river.

 Larger ships anchor outside the estuary.